snfinnegan/pets/README.md

 To run this repository, clone the repository using the `git clone https://github.com/snfinnegan/pets.git` command Navigate to the ./pets directory and run `mvn clean`, `mvn generate-sources`, `mvn package` To re-run the test, run `mvn test`

-To improve on this I add
-- more useful logging to the surefire-reports, having all the assertions in the one test doesn't provide any detail on the requests being run.
-However breaking the requests out into different tests would result in an unpredictable order
-- tidy up the hard coded JSON requests by placing them in a properties file